Skip to main content

 " When will we be arriving at Dwarka, Arya?"

 " Soon, by nightfall.
-We will rest a few more hours here as the horses are tired."
+We will rest for a few more hours here as the horses are tired."

 " Tell me about Dwarka Arya."

-Why are you laughing Uttara?
-I am telling you about Dwarka and you think it is funny?
-You don't need to know anymore." " No Arya, the way you said...
+Why are you laughing, Uttara?
+I am telling you about Dwarka, and you think it is funny?
+You don't need to know anymore." " No, Arya, the way you said...
 I am sorry."
 She was scared.
 What had she done?
 Angered him?
-Seeing her face about to cry out of fear he also laughed. " You are so naive Uttara!
+Seeing her face about to cry out of fear, he also laughed. " You are so naive, Uttara!
 Do you get scared by this?
 The daughter of the brave Virat Raaja cries at these mere things?"

-" But you were... weren't you angry Arya?"
+" But you were... weren't you angry, Arya?"

-" No Uttara.
+" No, Uttara.
 I was scaring you.
 Maha Veer Abhimanyu's wife is so naive and scared?"

 His sarcastic smile made her angry.
-The guard came in to inform them they were called for.
+The guard came in to inform them that they were called for.
 Food was served.
 For the rest of the journey, Panchali suggested to her eldest husband, " Arya, I want to travel with you, let Subhadra go with Arjun and let the new Bride and Groom travel together."

 A happy couple shared a smile.
 As they travelled through the forests, he said, " The Princess of Matsya seems to be very quiet now."